pivorodrigues/devopstips/acsa.md

 **Elastic Transcoder**

 - Just remember that Elastic Transcoder is a media transcoder in the cloud.
 It converts media files from their original source format into different formats that will play on smartphones, tablets, PCs, etc.

+#

+**API Gateway**

+- Remember what API Gateway is at a high level (It's essentially a door to your AWS environment).

+- API Gateway has caching capabilities to increase performance.

+- API Gateway is low cost and scales automatically.

+- You can throttle API Gateway to prevent attacks.

+- You can log results to CloudWatch.

+- If you are using Javascript/AJAX that uses multiple domains with API Gateway, ensure that you have enabled CORS on API Gateway.

+- CORS is enforced by the client.